Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

 \subsection{Split}

 The purpose of the split is to make an extra lane representing a variable $x$.
-This will be needed in order to lead lanes into the gadgets for the addition and inversion inequalities.
+This will be needed in order to lead lanes into the gadgets for the adders and curvers.